zchryl/Position-Analysis-in-League/README.md

 <br>

 At this stage of the modeling process, it is important to identify the quantitative and qualitative features.
 For this specific subset of columns, all but one feature are quantitative. firstbloodkill is a nominal categorical feature, but the dataset already converted this feature with one-hot encoding, making its values either 1 or 0.
 Therefore, no further encoding on this column is necessary.
 All quantitative features have an inherent ordinal nature to them, because each numerical value’s size is correlated to greater importance.
-For example, 15 in the kills column has more importance or ranking than a value of 5.
+For example, 15 in the `kills` column has more importance or ranking than a value of 5.
 Likewise, 15 deaths is numerically greater than 5 deaths.
 <br>
 <br>
-For this baseline model, I applied a StandardScaler on the kills, assists, and deaths column because each of these statistics range in values depending on other columns (that are not part of these hand-picked features), such as match length.
+For this baseline model, I applied a StandardScaler on the `kills`, `assists`, and `deaths` column because each of these statistics range in values depending on other columns (that are not part of these hand-picked features), such as match length.
 Longer matches naturally allow more time for these particular columns to accumulate larger values, so standardizing felt necessary in order to normalize the scale of these features.
 <br>
 <br>
 After fitting this pipeline to the training data, it returns an accuracy score of 68.474% on the training data and 68.456% on the test data.
 This small dip in accuracy is always expected because the model does not train on the test data.
 To further analyze this baseline model, I examined the F1-Score of each individual class because of this problem’s multiclass nature.
 When comparing the predictions of the test data with the actual test classes.
-When checking the F1-Scores of the baseline model, in the order of ‘bot’, ‘jng’, ‘mid’, ‘sup’, ‘top’, the scores are 0.52, 1.0, 0.43, 1.0, 0.47.
+When checking the F1-Scores of the baseline model, in the order of `bot`, `jng`, `mid`, `sup`, `top`, the scores are 0.52, 1.0, 0.43, 1.0, 0.47.
 <br>
 <br>
 From these initial scores, it is possible to say the model is “passable.”
-It accurately predicts greater than 50% of the time, but the F1-scores tell us the model struggles most differentiating the ‘bot’, ‘mid’, and ‘top’ positions.
-Meanwhile, it has maximum F1-score for ‘jng’ and ‘sup.’
+It accurately predicts greater than 50% of the time, but the F1-scores tell us the model struggles most differentiating the `bot`, `mid`, and `top` positions.
+Meanwhile, it has maximum F1-score for `jng` and `sup`.
 What stands out the most from this current model is that the training accuracy is 68.474%, when Decision Trees often overfit.
 In tandem with a low test accuracy, I am led to believe that this baseline model is actually underfitting the data.
 Therefore, there is some room for improvement

 ---

 ## Final Model
-To attempt to improve the accuracy of the model, I next encoded the minionkills and monsterkills feature with a StandardScaler on top of the original kills, deaths, and assists, features.
-I did this because, just like kills, deaths, and assists, the values of minionkills and monsterskills may vary depending on factors like the length of the game.
+To attempt to improve the accuracy of the model, I next encoded the `minionkills` and `monsterkills` feature with a StandardScaler on top of the original `kills`, `deaths`, and `assists`, features.
+I did this because, just like `kills`, `deaths`, and `assists`, the values of `minionkills` and `monsterskills` may vary depending on factors like the length of the game.
 Standardizing these features would likely place them on an easier scale for readability.
 Additionally, I also encoded damagetochampions and damagetotowers with a QuantileTransformer, because these features ranged in the thousands between player to player.
 Instead of having these large differences, encoding each value to instead be on a Distribution’s CDF, much like standardizing, would change their units to be much smaller and instead now relative to each other.
 <br>
 <br>
 Using a QuantileTransformer would remove a great deal of the variability in the two damage columns with a non-linear transformation.
 These features would now be placed on a much more relative scale between its values, whereas before they would be vastly different.